Get help with bills after a disaster

 How to make student loan payments or complete college after a disaster

-If you were impacted by a federally declared disaster, help is available if you cannot:
+If you were affected by a federally declared disaster, you may be eligible to get help if you cannot:

 • Pay your student loan